- Fair versus Unrestricted Bin Packing.

-- Yossi Azar, Joan Boyar, Leah Epstein, Lene M. Favrholdt, Kim S. Larsen, Morten N. Nielsen
+- Yossi Azar, Joan Boyar, Lene M. Favrholdt, Kim S. Larsen, and Morten N. Nielsen.

-We consider the on-line Dual Bin Packing problem where we have n
+We consider the Unrestricted Bin Packing problem where we have bins of

 The goal is to maximize the number of items that are packed